maweil/node-mumble-ping/README.md

 - Version of the mumble server
 - Number of users currently connected
 - Maximum number of users that can connect simultaneously
-- Maximum bandwith per user
+- Maximum bandwidth per user

 ## Installation